Duke-MatSci/materialsmine/README.md

 npm install

 # 2. Build all services
-docker-compose build .
+docker-compose build

 # To start all services after the first or initial build
-docker-compose up -d
+docker-compose start -d

 # To shutdown/terminate all services
 docker-compose down